-\relocate{The weaknesses of the nearest neighbor classifier in the large memory requirements, the time requirements for computing the similarities/dissimilarities, and the sensitivity to noisy labels has been well-known.
-Ohe of the ways to address these weaknesses is to reduce the number of prototypes at the pre-processing phase.
-The problem has been referred to as prototype selection \cite{Garcia:2012:PSN:2122272.2122582}, data reduction \cite{Wilson:2000:RTI:343196.343200}, instance selection \cite{Garcia-Pedrajas:2009:CEC:1657491.1657497,Garcia-Pedrajas:2014:BIS:2657522.2658088,Marchiori:2010:CCN:1687045.1687136}, and template reduction \cite{Fayed:2009:NTR:1657543.1657555,Pkalska:2006:PSD:1220974.1221359}.
+\rewrite{The weaknesses of the nearest neighbor classifier in terms of large time and memory requirements respectively for computing and storing the similarities is well-known.
+One way to address this issue is to reduce the number of prototypes at the pre-processing phase.
+This problem has been referred to as prototype selection \cite{Garcia:2012:PSN:2122272.2122582}, data reduction \cite{Wilson:2000:RTI:343196.343200}, instance selection \cite{Garcia-Pedrajas:2009:CEC:1657491.1657497,Garcia-Pedrajas:2014:BIS:2657522.2658088,Marchiori:2010:CCN:1687045.1687136}, and template reduction \cite{Fayed:2009:NTR:1657543.1657555,Pkalska:2006:PSD:1220974.1221359}.
 The goal of the problem is to find a compact subset of the prototypes which maintains or possibly improve the generalization error of the nearest neighbor classification while decreasing the computational burden.}

-Some operations are commonly used in many prototype selection methods, e.g., an operation referred to as \emph{editing}, eliminates or relocates \emph{noisy} prototypes that cause misclassifications near the borders of different classes \cite{Brighton:2002:AIS:593433.593527,Wilson:2000:RTI:343196.343200}, and have the effects of smoothing and generalizing the decision boundaries. \emph{Condensation} is another typical operation which discards prototypes far from the class borders in order to reduce the redundancy of the prototype set without affecting the decision boundary \cite{Angiulli:2007:FNN:1313048.1313207}.
-Combinations of these techniques and others such as feature analysis \cite{Riquelme2003} and clustering \cite{Olvera-Lopez:2010:NFP:2736761.2736845,Triguero:2012:TES:2334811.2334873}. are used to analyze boundaries and interior instances in hybrid methods \cite{Lumini2006,Srisawat2006}.
+The above methods typically employ operations such as \emph{editing}, which eliminates or relocates \emph{noisy} prototypes that cause misclassifications near the borders of different classes \cite{Brighton:2002:AIS:593433.593527,Wilson:2000:RTI:343196.343200} for the effects of smoothing and generalizing the decision boundaries. \emph{Condensation} is another common operation, which discards prototypes far from the class borders in order to reduce the redundancy of the prototype set without affecting the decision boundary \cite{Angiulli:2007:FNN:1313048.1313207}.

-The implementations of these techniques are generally categorized into \emph{wrapper} and \emph{filtering} methods \cite{Olvera-Lopez:2010:RIS:1833239.1833256}.
-In the wrapper methods, different sets of prototypes are evaluated and selected based on the performances of the nearest neighbor classifier.
-The filtering methods uses score functions that are less expensive to compute than the performance measures and select prototypes based on their individual scores. \rewrite{The wrapper methods is a general, flexible framework for empirically selecting a best model among a finite number of settings, but do not provide an intrinsic framework for learning an optimal model.} \rewrite{For the filter methods, strong or complex dependency among prototypes are problematic, as it is difficult to represent such dependency sufficiently by individual scores.}